 Liu & Zeng (2009) examined biological (4158, and 1853 fathers) and adopted children (121, and 93 fathers) in the PSID survey (US) with self-reported income.
 The labor income elasticities for biological father-child are 0.345 and 0.369 with respect to father’s (hourly) wage and (annual) earnings.
 The respective correlation coefficients for adoptees (i.e., the interaction term adopted status * father wage or earnings) are -0.231 and -0.273 lower, which gives elasticities of 0.113 and 0.096.
 Since a correlation is expressed in standard deviation, we can easily translate the effect size in percentage, so that 1% increase in father’s wage (earnings) raises the biological and adopted child’s wage (earnings) by 0.345% (0.369%) and 0.113% (0.096%).
 Restricting the sample to individuals aged 30+ gives elasticities of 0.386 and 0.395 for biological child, of 0.168 and 0.052 for adopted child.
 Later age of adoption can be suspected to lower the parent-offspring correlation.
 But when they restrict the sample to age (at adoption) before 5 years old, which now becomes 70, the correlations for those adoptees were -0.304 (wage) and -0.328 (earnings) lower, which gives elasticities of 0.041 and 0.041.
 It was not possible to test the assumption of selective placement, but at the very least, they have tested the possibility that the parents could decide to adopt children from their relatives.
 If that happens, the genetic link between the adoptees and adoptive parents is positive, and this will bias upward the parent-offspring correlation for adoptees, resulting in an upward (and downward) biased estimate of shared environment (and heritability).
 This also applies to the Björklund studies.
 When they restrict the sample to adoptees who do not have any relationship with their adoptive fathers before adoption, the interaction between adopted status and father’s wage (or earnings) is -0.312 (or -0.463).
 They have explained that some children (40%) had genetic link (e.g., stepchildren) with the adopted parents.
 The coefficient of the interaction is here much larger, and suggests indeed that the genetic contribution to income elasticity has been under-estimated.
 Interestingly, this genetic contribution is way larger for men than for women.
 Family size has no impact on the difference in adopted-biological child correlations.

 But several studies provide some light of optimism.
-For example, in a larger sample of norwegian twins, Heath et al. (1985) applied model fitting and find that a model allowing for genetic additivity (A or h), non-additivity (D), and familial shared environment (C), but no environmental transmission from parent to offpsring (i.e., passive GE effect), and sex differences in parameters, provides the best fit to the data.
+In a large sample of norwegian twins and their families, Heath et al. (1985) applied model fitting and find that a model allowing for genetic additivity (A or h), non-additivity (D), and familial shared environment (C), but no environmental transmission from parent to offpsring (i.e., passive GE effect), and sex differences in parameters, provides the best fit to the data.
 For male twins born between 1940-1949, h=0.70, d=0.50, c=0.29, and for 1950-1960, h=0.52, d=0.63, c=0.45.
 For female twins born between 1940-1949, h=0.67, d=0.00, c=0.64, and for 1950-1960, h=0.53, d=0.32, c=0.71.
 These values are the correlations and must be squared to obtain the variance (e.g., h² and c²) although the correlation itself is the best effect size.
 Among males, 74% and 67% of the variance in education is due to broad genetic factors for the two successive cohorts.
 But for females the broad heritabilities were only 45% and 38%.
 The shared environment account for 8% and 20% in the variance of education among males in the two successive cohorts.
 The respective figures for females are 41% and 50%.
 Over time, there is an indication that heritability declines and shared environments become much more important.
 This trend is unexpected, because if environments have become more equalized over time, heritability would rise and environment would shrink.
 Tambs et al. (1989) examined a norwegian sample of MZ (507) and DZ (575) twins, in four successive cohorts, 1931-35, 1944-50, 1951-57, 1958-60.
-With respect to occupation, education and IQ, the heritability, shared and non-shared environment vary greatly, as depicted in figure 1, probably due to sampling error.
+With respect to occupation, education and IQ, the heritability, shared and non-shared environment vary greatly, as depicted in their figure 1, probably due to sampling error.
 But they are typically estimated as 0.43, 0.51, 0.66, respectively.

 Similarly, Johnson et al. (2010) examined the swedish twin data MGR (MZ=3740, DZ=4422) and the US twin data MTFS (MZ=411, DZ=430).
 As illustrated in table 3, with respect to IQ, the ACE components were 0.58, 0.26, 0.16, for Sweden, and were 0.73, 0.07, 0.20, for United States.
 In Sweden, shared environment is stronger.
 Regarding educational attainment, a curious pattern emerges in the ACE raw components (i.e., raw, because they are not standardized and thus do not add up to 100).
 For low (-2SD) medium (0SD) and high (+2SD) IQ levels, and for Sweden, heritability was 0.31, 0.50, 0.73, shared environment was 0.13, 0.25, 0.42, non-shared environment was 0.21, 0.25, 0.29.
 But for the US, heritability was 0.16, 0.35, 0.64, shared environment was 0.96, 0.39, 0.07, non-shared environment was same, 0.26, same, (i.e., “same” indicates no difference from the variance at the mean level).
 The US result needs further replication but, as it stands, familial background has a strong impact on education for low IQs in America, whereas the impact of familial background on education is weak at low IQ but meaningful at high IQ level.
 The authors suspect the difference stems from the access to university which does not speak in favor of the US system.